netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 When the pipeline runs, it uses the logstash conf files that are in the git checkout (in conf-logstash/), as well as a couple other files like docker-compose.yml, so it is important to checkout the correct version.

 Move into the netsage-pipeline/ directory (**all git and docker commands must be run from inside this directory!**), then checkout the most recent version of the code.
-It will say you are in 'detached HEAD' state.
+It will say you are in 'detached HEAD' state if you don't include -b.
 ```sh
 git checkout {tag}
 ```